-To achieve accreditation a programme must deliver the learning outcomes which the learning provider has specified.
-The outcomes specified by each organisation must be derived from the learning outcomes, set out in the Standards for the Foot Health Workforce (https://www.hee.nhs.uk/sites/default/files/HEE\Foot\Health\Standards\2021.pdf).
+To achieve accreditation a programme must deliver the learning outcomes that the learning provider has specified.
+The outcomes specified by each organisation must be derived from the learning outcomes, set out in the Standards for the Foot Health Workforce.

-The level at which the learning outcomes will be delivered is that expected from the relevant qualifications as they are described in the Regulated Qualifications Framework (RQF), the apprenticeship standards and the Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies, published by QAA (Appendix 1).
+The level at which the learning outcomes will be delivered is that expected from the relevant qualifications as they are described in the Regulated Qualifications Framework (RQF), the apprenticeship standards and the Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies, published by QAA.